-“The place of arbitration will be [location].
+“The seat of the arbitration will be [location].
 The language to be used in the arbitral proceedings will be [language].
 Judgment upon the award rendered by the arbitrator(s) may be entered by any court having jurisdiction thereof.”

 The Mediator-in-Reserve will not be informed of the parties’ selection until and unless the parties decide to request the mediator’s services.
 The parties will not be bound to use the Mediator-in-Reserve and may, at any time, mutually select another mediator to assist in their settlement discussions.

 NOTICE: These Rules are the copyrighted property of JAMS International.
 They cannot be copied, reprinted or used in any way without permission of JAMS International, unless they are being used by the parties to an arbitration as the rules for that arbitration.
-If they are being used as the rules for an arbitration, proper attribution must be given to JAMS International.
-If you wish to obtain permission to use our copyrighted materials, please contact JAMS International at +44 207 583 9808.
+If they are being used as the rules for an arbitration, proper attribution must be given to JAMS.
+If you wish to obtain permission to use our copyrighted materials, please contact JAMS in Irvine, California, USA, at (+1) 949.224.1810.

 1.2 When the Rules govern the arbitration, the parties will be deemed to have made the Rules a part of their arbitration agreement, except to the extent that they have agreed in writing, or on the record during the course of the arbitral proceeding, to modify the Rules.
 The Schedule of Costs will not be subject to modification by the parties.

-1.4 Arbitration will be deemed to be “international” under the Rules if, at the time of the making of their agreement, the parties are located or have their places of business in different states or if a substantial amount of the transaction(s) or occurrence(s) that gave rise to the dispute took place in different states.
+1.4 Arbitration will be deemed to be “international” under the Rules if, at the time of the making of their agreement, the parties are located or have their places of business in different states or if a substantial part of the transaction(s) or occurrence(s) that gave rise to the dispute took place in different states.
 For the purpose of this Rule, “state” means sovereign nations as well as territories, dependencies, mandates of a sovereign nation and other political entities recognized by the United Nations as having governmental status.

-1.6 Except in respect of deliberate wrongdoing, the arbitrator or arbitrators, the JIAC and JAMS International will not be liable to a party for any act or omission in connection with the arbitration except to the extent such limitation of liability is prohibited by applicable law.
+1.6 Except in respect of deliberate wrongdoing, the arbitrator or arbitrators, the emergency arbitrator, the JIAC and JAMS International will not be liable to any person for any act or omission in connection with the arbitration except to the extent such limitation of liability is prohibited by applicable law.

 (b) A description of the nature and circumstances of the dispute giving rise to the claim(s);